wyndy-titus/Wyndys-CV/README.md

 Go over the names, in the meter tag for id it will be good to be more descriptive, for example study-progress.
 &#10004;

 The bigger blocks of code in you main which are encapsulate by a div can be replaced by section or article.
 In the header I would suggest using headers instead of p in order for your file to be sematically correct.
 In css try to use more classes as selectors and avoid inline styles
-<span style="color:lightsteelblue">I refactored this branch a little bit, but I will save the extensive refactorings for the later branches.
-This repo has a few more branches, but I'm at a roadblock and want to shift focus to another page for homework.</span>
+  //  **I refactored this branch a little bit, but I will save the extensive refactorings for the later branches.
+This repo has a few more branches, but I'm at a roadblock and want to shift focus to another page for homework.**